FREQUENTLY ASKED QUESTIONS (FAQs)

 What is meant by avirulent insipidity?

-This means that our product provides great heath benefits compared to regular ceiling or drywall panels.
+This means that our product provides great health benefits compared to regular ceiling or drywall panels.
 Our PVC products, in effect, prevents or hinders the growth of bacteria and funguses since there is no chemical composites or any other materials within the panels that will attract or harbor suitable breeding grounds for bacteria or funguses.

 Can the PVC panels be recycled?